gsmit/tissuemix/README.md

-# tissuemix
+# TissueMix
-Augmentation for semantic segmentation in histopathology images via cutting and pasting.
+TissueMix is a remarkably simple cutting and pasting augmentation technique designed explicitly for semantic segmentation tasks using digitized histopathology images.
+Its underlying idea is to synthetically increase the size of small histopathology datasets by re-using existing annotated tissue patches to craft new unseen compositions.
+This is done by cutting out a target object from image $A$, applying a variety of augmentations, and pasting it into a different background image $B$.